NoOrientationProgramming/ProcessingCore/README.md

 Q: Aren't these micro services?
 A: Not exactly.
 These processes reside in the application itself.
 They are more similar to Go-/co-routines, tasklets or async-wait structures.

+Q: Isn't it ineffective to poll for the result of a child process instead of using callbacks and event driven design?
+A: No. Because: TODO